 - Include in any recipe for baked fruits (pears, apples, apricots).

 - Sprinkle on lamb chops while cooking.

-- Mix into meatloaf or chorizio ingredients before cooking.
+- Mix into meatloaf or chorizo before cooking.

-- Sprinkle on popcorn (and add a sweetener, such as maple syrup or brown sugar).
+- Sprinkle on popcorn (and add a sweetener, such as maple syrup or brown sugar, if you like).

-- Add to cooked vegetables such as squash, cauliflower, red cabbage and sweet potatoes.
+- Add to cooked vegetables such as squash, cauliflower and red cabbage.